Leigh-Zheng/odp-techdoc/content/en/docs/ISE/ISE-ODP/markdown example.md

 ---
-title: "Launching Ponycopters"
+title: "Markup cheatsheet"
-linkTitle: "Launching Ponycopters"
+linkTitle: "Markup cheatsheet"
 date: 2017-01-05
 weight: 3
 description: >
-  A short lead description about this content page.
+  Markup cheatsheet about this content page.
 It can be **bold** or _italic_ and can be split over multiple paragraphs.
 ---

 {{% pageinfo %}}